mark-borg/Mark-Borg.github.io/README.md

 The contents and images (but not the website source) are my work, unless otherwise stated.
 Please do not re-use with acknowledging.
+The blog site can be accessed from here: [mark-borg.github.io](https://mark-borg.github.io/).

 If you reuse the website source, please reference the original code done by pixelcog.com